TheStarkor/LINK/README.md

 Link IN Knowledge

 ### Documentation
-Documentation for the DB, API, and Web is available on the [Github Wiki](https://github.com/TheStarkor/LINK/wiki)
+Documentation for the DB, API, and Web is available on the [Gitbook](https://sk-and-mc.gitbook.io/link/)

 ## Getting Started